 (local: +1 (403) 678-8819)

 We'd love to hear from you!
-Use the form below and we'll get back to you as quickly as we can.
+Click the chat & e-mail button below to live-chat with us if we're online, or to send us an e-mail if we aren't.
+We will respond to your message as soon as we are able.
 Please note that we cannot make reservations through e-mail.
 You can reserve your tour online or give us a call and we'll happily book your tour for you.

 The Adventure Tour is a total of 6 hours long, 4 hours of which are spent underground.
 The Explorer Tour spends 2.5 of its total 4.5 hours underground.
 The main difference between the two is that the Adventure Tour includes an 18m rappel (no experience necessary) and the extra time allows us to explore more of the cave.
 Both tours are similar in difficulty and require a moderate level of fitness.